 - Pulmonary hypertension (associated with lung disease and/or hypoxemia)

 - Pulmonary venous hypertension (associated with congestive heart failure or valvular disease)

 - Acute and chronic thromboembolic disease

 - Hepatopulmonary syndrome

 Pulmonary vascular disease can be severe and difficult to treat.
 Treatment often includes leading-edge medical treatments and in some cases, advanced surgical therapies such as lung transplant.
-The Penn Lung Center's multidisciplinary team works together to offer patients individualized treatment and personalized care.
+The Harron Lung Center's multidisciplinary team works together to offer patients individualized treatment and personalized care.